 The short version is Why Tech Companies Hire So Many Economists, appeared in the Harvard Business Review on February 12, 2019.
 A longer discussion, Economics (and Economists) in Tech Companies, was published in the Journal of Economic Perspectives in Winter, 2019.

-Two labor economists at employment-oriented tech firms have alos weighed in:
+Two labor economists at employment-oriented tech firms have also weighed in:

-For a deep dive into academic research on the topic, check out the NBER Project on the Economics of Digitization.
-Contains reading lists, course syllabi, data sources, and other resources for PhD students and academic researchers working in this area.
+To learn about academic research on the topic, read this review article on Digital Economics by Avi Goldfarb (University of Toronto's Rotman School of Management) and Catherine Tucker (MIT Sloan) in the Journal of Economic Literature, published in March 2019.
+For even greater depth, dig into the NBER Project on the Economics of Digitization, which contains reading lists, course syllabi, data sources, and other resources for PhD students and academic researchers working in this area.

 Economics in the Age of Algorithms, Experiments, and A.I.
 San Francisco, October 28-30, 2018.
 This is the second annual Tech Economics conference, organized by the National Association of Business Economists and sponsored by Amazon, Google, IBM, Microsoft, Netflix, Uber, Zillow, CBRE, CoreLogic, Facebook, Haver Analytics, Indeed, and Realtor.com.